bbs29/react-file-dropzone/README.md

 # react-file-dropzpne

-A react app to drag n drop and browse features to upload files.
+A file upload react app with drag n drop and browse features.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).